vbookshelf/OpenAi-Assistants-API-Experiments/README.md

-# OpenAi Assistants API Experiments
+# OpenAi Assistants API Experiments - Javascript and Php
 My experiments with the OpenAi Assistants API

 These experiments use Javascript and Php to interact with the OpenAi API.
 This makes it possible to host a web app Assistant on a low cost shared server, because shared servers have Php pre-installed.
 When using Python, for example, one would need to rent a server and then install Python on it.
 That server is a lot more expensive and takes a more work to set up and maintain.